 Your speed issues may be the result of some hardware problems that your computer has.
 For example, you may not have enough RAM (or Random-Access Memory) available to efficiently perform the task you are trying to do, or a part of your computer is malfunctioning, slowing down the performance of the entire system.
 A professional can easily assist you in identifying and resolving the issue, like upgrading your RAM or replacing the malfunctioning component.
 In other cases, it may be a better idea to replace the computer entirely, as older computers often have issues with more modern software, and therefore run more slowly.

-Michell Consulting Group can assist you with issues just like these, and more!
-For more information about our services, check out the rest of our website, or give us a call at 305-592-5620.
+COMPANYNAME can assist you with issues just like these, and more!
+For more information about our services, check out the rest of our website, or give us a call at PHONENUMBER.
 For more handy technology tips, and other useful information, subscribe to our blog!